-As a National Partner of Sport England, we deliver award money from the Together Fund to Disabled People’s User Led Organisations (DPULOs) and local, community-based organisations.
+As a National Partner of Sport England, we deliver award money from the Together Fund to Disabled People’s Organisations (DPOs) and local, community-based organisations.

 At Get Yourself Active we know how important it is to reduce the inequalities in physical activity experienced by Disabled people and people with long-term health conditions.